smitpi/PSSysTray/docs/docs/Start-PSSysTray.md

 ### -ConfigFilePath

-Path to .csv config file created from New-PSSysTrayConfigFile
+Path to the csv file created by the New-PSSysTrayConfigFile function.

 ```yaml
 Type: String